 You will have to book your accommodation in advance and even more so if you plan to travel to Capurganá during the vacation season or during a public holiday weekend.

 I recommend you travel here prepared but with an open mind and little to no expectations.
-See this page on Chocó to get more ideas of what to expect from this region.

 Only sea, sand, sun, and willingness to explore on foot.